-To support Council's social development, plan the centre provides a range of services and programs for people of all ages of community group in the areas of health and wellbeing, social, educational, recreational programs, information and referrals in a welcoming and supportive environment to inform how Council responds to the needs of the community related to equitable access effective & efficient use of resources, sustainable community involvement, respect for diversity, collaboration and development partnerships with creates a sense of belonging in the community.
+To Support the council's social development plan, the centre provides a range of services and programs for people of all ages and backgrounds.
+This includes health and wellbeing programs, community-based social activities, educational and recreational programs, information sessions and service referrals.
+In providing such services and programs, we seek to foster a welcoming and supportive environment to inform the council on how to respond to the needs of our community.

+Most notably, these needs are associated with ensuring equitable access of facilities and resources, sustainable community involvement, respect for diversity, establishment of partnerships with neighbouring service providers and meaningful collaboration through joint initiatives.